A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios

-The importance of low-resource scenarios and the significant changes in natural language processing in the last years lead to active research on resource-lean settings and a wide variety of techniques have been proposed.
-In this survey, we give a structured overview of the literature on low-resource NLP with a focus on recent works and also inspecting open issues that are still encountered.
-There is a zoo of methods to tackle the challenges of low-resource NLP.
-However, which method is applicable and promising highly depends on the characteristics of the low-resource scenario.
-Thus, one key goal of this survey is to structure the techniques based on the underlying assumptions regarding the low-resource setup.
+This importance of low-resource scenarios and the significant changes in NLP in the last years have led to active research on resource-lean settings and a wide variety of techniques have been proposed.
+They all share the motivation of overcoming the lack of labeled data by leveraging further sources.
+However, these works differ greatly on the sources they rely on, e.g., unlabeled data, manual heuristics or cross-lingual alignments.
+Understanding the requirements of these methods is essential for choosing a technique suited for a specific low-resource setting.
+Thus, one key goal of this survey is to highlight the underlying assumptions these techniques take regarding the low-resource setup.

-The paper starts with a discussion on the definition of the term ``low-resource'' along the three dimensions of labeled, unlabeled and further auxiliary data.
-An overview of the afterwards discussed techniques is given in Table \ref{tab:overview}.
-Many methods can be used for multiple tasks and domains.
-Thus, when referring to language in this paper, this can also include the specific language used in a domain.